satt3l/therails/lesson12_ror_routes/README.md

 # README

 This is a test project on rails.
-Purpose of this project

-* Create controllers, models and view to implement standard CRUD operations
+Purpose of this project create controllers, models and view to implement standard CRUD operations

 Project details